 Now you know whether Converse shoe crease or not.

-By taking the time to learn how to remove creases from Converse shoes, you will have no worry going out and about in your favorite pair of Chucks because you can fix them anytime.
+By taking the time to learn how to remove creases from Converse shoes, you will have no worries going out and about in your favorite pair of Chucks because you can fix them anytime.

 You may also want to read: